The Evolution of Data Publishing

 Making this work requires more than charts that auto-refresh from a spreadsheet.
 It requires an architecture where data flows from sources through claims and into content, with each layer aware of the others.

 Sources are where data enters the system.
 Polls collecting audience responses.
-Charts backed by Google Sheets that refresh every fifteen minutes.
+Charts backed by Google Sheets that refresh every 15 minutes.
 Monitored Pages that watch external URLs hourly and detect when the content changes.
 Each source type generates data, and each piece of data generates claims.

 Claims are where accountability lives.
 Every statistical assertion extracted from your content becomes a tracked entity with a lifecycle: current, stale, fixed, or expired.
 When a Google Sheet updates and shifts a number, the claim linked to that number moves from current to stale.
 When a Monitored Page detects that an external source you cited has changed, staleness propagates to every claim that depends on it.